andrew/ultimate-awesome/README.md

 - [awesome-hledger](https://github.com/edkedk99/awesome-hledger) - Guides and Tools for hledger.
 - [awesome-solana](https://github.com/hokage-candidates/awesome-solana) - A curated list of awesome Solana protocols, repos & community tools.
 - [awesome-nodebots](https://github.com/IainIsCreative/awesome-nodebots) - A list of resources, links, tools, tutorials and more to make nodebots — robots powered by web technology.
+- [awesome-human-pose-prediction](https://github.com/karttikeya/awesome-human-pose-prediction) - A selection of State Of The Art research papers (and code) on human locomotion (pose + trajectory) prediction (forecasting) .
 - [awesome-ubuntu](https://github.com/kaustubhhiware/awesome-ubuntu) - A repository to walk you through the installation procedure for ubuntu 16.04 .For beginners , with  :heart:.
 - [awesome-performance-patches](https://github.com/kurtextrem/awesome-performance-patches) - 🚀⚡ Awesome list about performance related patches/PRs.
 - [DSP-Guide](https://github.com/mikeroyal/DSP-Guide) - Digital Signal Processing(DSP) Guide.